Peter Hogan: Biography

 However, when David Bishop took on the editorship of 2000 AD, he informed Hogan that he would commission no more of Hogan's scripts because he "didn't believe his writing fitted the comic [he] wanted 2000 AD to be."
-The two commissioned scripts, Strontium Dogs "Hate and War" and Durham Red "Night of the Hunters" were heavily rewritten and Hogan asked for his name to be removed – they were credited to Alan Smithee.
-With hindsight Bishop says "He was rightly furious about having his work summarily rewritten and demanded his name taken off the scripts, which I did.
+The two commissioned scripts, Strontium Dogs "Hate and War" and Durham Red "Night of the Hunters", were heavily rewritten and Hogan asked for his name to be removed – they were credited to Alan Smithee.
+With hindsight, Bishop says: "He was rightly furious about having his work summarily rewritten and demanded his name taken off the scripts, which I did.
 I regret the brutal way I treated Peter: I was in a hurry to make changes and he caught the full force of that haste."

 In the 1990s, Hogan wrote for some titles on DC Comics' Vertigo imprint, including The Dreaming and The Sandman Presents: Love Street.
 Most recently, his unpublished followup to the latter, The Sandman Presents: Marquee Moon, was published online.
 Like Love Street, Marquee Moon is a tie-in to Neil Gaiman's The Sandman and offers a look at the early days of John Constantine of Swamp Thing and Hellblazer fame.

 In addition, Hogan has worked with Alan Moore on Moore's America's Best Comics series, including his own spin-off title Terra Obscura.
 He also wrote three issues of Tom Strong with artist Chris Sprouse and the two of them returned to the character in 2010 with the limited series Tom Strong and the Robots of Doom.

-Since 2011 Hogan has worked on his own Resident Alien series for Dark Horse.
-This has been adapted by Chris Sheridan into a live action TV show starring Alan Tudyk.
-It will air in the summer of 2020.
+Since 2011, Hogan has worked on his own Resident Alien series for Dark Horse.
+It has been adapted by Chris Sheridan into a television series starring Alan Tudyk in the title role.

-In 2020 Hogan returned to the pages of 2000 AD working with Brendan McCarthy on Zaucer of Zilk: A Zaucer Full of Zecrets.
+In 2020, Hogan returned to the pages of 2000 AD working with Brendan McCarthy on Zaucer of Zilk: A Zaucer Full of Zecrets.